DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/Trading partner.md

 **UOM**                           |	Unit of measure mappings.
 Ability to map a customer’s unit of measure (example kgs) to D365 unit of measure (example kg).
 Used on in- and outbound documents **Sales unit** <br> Note: For further information see [Setup unit of measure mapping](../../CORE/Setup/UOM%20mapping.md)

 #### Adresses
+The following table describes the customer module fields that are available on the **Addresses** FastTab of the **Trading partners** page.
-Addresses	The addresses form available from Customer details is available to edit and create records within the trading partner form.
+Allows users with appropriate security permissions to edit and create address records within the **Trading partner** page.

 ##### Store Codes
 Each delivery address for a customer must be specified in the addresses form for a customer.
-In addition to the standard D365 Enterprise Edition fields, the Store code must also be specified.
+In addition to the standard D365 address fields, the Store code can also be specified.
 EDI customers often send both the delivery address for the DC (Distribution Centres) and Store Codes (final store destination).
 The DC address is used to notify the freight company of the delivery address and the store code will be used to group and pack stock based on its final destination.
 This can be used to print SSCC labels.
-Example A
-•	Customer US-001
-•	Delivery Address – Altona DC (Store code 001)
-•	Store code – Brighton (Store code 050)
-Example B
-•	Customer US-001
-•	Delivery Address – Brighton (Store code 050)
-•	Store code – Brighton (Store code 050)

-Data entity: Party postal address V2, staging field SAB_EDISTORECODE

 > Note: If a store code is mapped to the sales order header, the address associated with the specified store code will be populated as the delivery address for the sales order.
 If the Purchase order refers to a new store code which hasn’t been mapped to a delivery address, the staging record will error with ‘Could not find address for store code '%'.
 The store can then be mapped to an address and the staging record reprocessed.

+Data entity: Party postal address V2, staging field SAB_EDISTORECODE

+#### Outgoing documents
+The **Outgoing documents** FastTab of the **Trading partners** page is discussed in detail in [Core trading partner setup - Outgoing documents](../CORE/Setup/Trading%20partners.md#outgoing-documents)

+#### Incoming documents

 ### Customers
-ACCOUNTS RECEIVABLE > CUSTOMERS > ALL CUSTOMERS
 EDI trading partner information and Customer documents can be viewed via fact boxes available on the Customer details form.
+These can be accessed by navigating to **Accounts receivable > Customers > All customers**.

 ### Data entities

 - EDI Customers
+- Party postal address V2, staging field SAB_EDISTORECODE
+- EDI Documents - Customers